 SUNY Plattsburgh Closes Freshman Applications

-PLATTSBURGH, NY __ The State University of New York College at Plattsburgh has closed
+PLATTSBURGH, N.Y.
+(May 7, 2009) - On May 5th, the State University of New York College at Plattsburgh closed freshman admissions for the fall 2009 academic semester.

-The number of freshmen who have chosen to enroll in the fall is up substantially and has exceeded the College's goal.
+Of the freshmen offered admission to the college, the percentage who have chosen to enroll in the fall is up substantially and has exceeded the college's goal.

-Total deposits for incoming freshmen are up by nearly 19 percent over last year and have surpassed the targeted goal of 975 students.
-The application pool is so strong that the College has now closed admission for new freshmen.
+Incoming students must pay a deposit to confirm that they plan to attend the college.
+Total deposits for incoming freshmen have surpassed the targeted goal of 975 students.
+The application pool is so strong that the college needed to close admission for new freshmen.

 "Due to the high demand, we are starting to turn away freshman applications as well as those deposits that are late - beyond announced deadlines," said Higgins.

-The College will continue to accept students who want to transfer from other institutions, graduate students and readmits – those students who once attended Plattsburgh and wish to return to complete their studies.
+The college will continue to accept students who want to transfer from other institutions, graduate students and students applying for re-admission to complete their studies.